littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+-Improved logic for finding "escape routes" for origins that start with nearby AI players.

 v2.1.1 (04-19-21) - Spy Stuff
 -Investigation & Security Services gets +1 Encryption and Codebreaking, crime mult reduction down to -10% from -15%.
 -Siege Mentality gets +1 Encryption instead of +5% station hull points